top of page

 Sentences_4.png

 The Port Essington and ‘Port Raffles’ vocabularies in the Threlkeld Papers might have been compiled by one of the figures named in the Wikipedia information.
 The only one of those who might have visited these two places as well as Port Macquarie (definitely) and Lake Macquarie (perhaps) could be Philip Parker King.
-However, the compiling the detailed Karree list by P.P.
-King is unlikely.
+While the compiling of such a detailed list as the Karree one by P.P.
+King, who probably never visited the area, is unlikely, there remains the slight possibility of his having obtained the information from one of the Aboriginals he took with him on his voyages—perhaps Bungaree, who was from that area, on Mermaid, 1817-18.
+This voyage did not get to Raffles Bay.
+On another voyage in 1821-22, on Bathurst, King had with him the Sydney Aboriginal Bundell and travelled through the Torres Strait, visiting Port Darwin.
+Both these voyages happened before Threlkeld had established his mission station at Lake Macquarie, in the 1830s.

-There are no other known likely contenders for the preparation, or transcription, of the Karree list, other than perhaps one of his children.
+There are no other known likely contenders for the preparation, or transcription, of the Karree list, other than perhaps one of Threlkeld’s several children.
+It is likely these children might have become fluent in the local language, through contact with children of their own age.
 There are, however, no records of any of them having written anything.

 Sentences